NASA-IMPACT/prithvi-global-workshop/README.md

 2. For LORA model: prithvi_encoder (other than linear layers rest are freezed) --> Upsampling_conv layers (not freezed)

 ### Instructions:
-1. Go to required prithvi_burn_scar folder
+1. Go to required folder

 2. Create .sh file: